walaaElbasha/Todo-list-laravel/README.md

 **note <br>
-I faced an error when I used the library "Tests\TestCase" in UserTaskTest class for unit testing, it was "TaskFactory has already been declared" which is a misleading error and i couldn't find the appriopriate solution for it all over my search on the internet
+I faced an error when I used the library "Tests\TestCase" in UserTaskTest class for unit testing, It was "TaskFactory has already been declared" which is a misleading error and I couldn't find the appriopriate solution for it all over my search on the internet